Seen reports of Indian media outlet's ties with China: US

-Washington, Oct 4 (PTI) The United States has seen reports about the alleged ties of an Indian media outlet, which was raided by officials a day earlier, with China but cannot comment on the veracity of the claims, an official said.
+Washington: The US has seen reports about the alleged ties of an Indian media outlet with China but cannot comment on the veracity of the claims, a senior American official said.

+Delhi Police on Tuesday arrested media outlet NewsClick’s founder Prabir Purkayastha and HR head Amit Chakravarty after searching more than 30 locations and questioning 46 journalists in a case filed under the anti-terror law (UAPA) following allegations that the portal received money for pro-China propaganda.

+Police have sealed NewsClick's office in Delhi, and digital devices, including laptops and mobile phones, and documents were taken away for examination.

-“Separately, of course though, the US government strongly supports the robust role of the media globally, including social media, in a vibrant and free democracy,” he said.
+Patel said, “Separately, of course though, the US government strongly supports the robust role of the media globally, including social media, in a vibrant and free democracy.”

 “We raise concerns on these matters with the Indian government, with countries around the world, through our diplomatic engagements that are at the core of our bilateral relationship.